jgauffin/griffin.mvccontrib/README.markdown

 Griffin.MvcContrib
 ==================

-A contribution project for ASP.NET MVC3
+A contribution project for ASP.NET MVC.

+***I do not actively maintain this library anymore, but pull requests are most welcome***

 Current features
 ----------------